a

 I was particularly excited to listen to Ralph Chatham’s CD The Woman Who Sold Winds & Other Tales of the Sea, not only because it boasts a story that Ralph’s telling presented to perfection at March’s VASA Gathering, but because it was not recorded using the usual professional route.
 The stories on this CD were recorded with Apple’s Garage Band and imported into iTunes, all standard software with Macintosh computers these days.

-The CD begins with an introduction detailing how “compost heaps and pounding in tomato stakes” directly led to the narrator’s love affair with the sea.
-That love is clearly evident as one listens to Thar She Blows, a whale hunting adventure sprinkled with Read the rest of this entry »
+directly led to the narrator’s love affair with the sea.
+That love is clearly evident as one listens to Thar She Blows, a whale hunting adventure sprinkled with Read more »

 Yes I know I have to many ongoing projects – but I just not excited by them anymore… so lets role the dice together and see what happens…